“If parents believe in their children’s hearts then neurofeedback will work for them”

 His occupational therapist** also noticed the changes.
 His handwriting improved drastically, he was tolerating more frustration and the therapist has even started to decrease sessions.

 A surprising effect for his mom was that Luigi’s drawings have become more detailed; stick figures become prominent characters with a shape, form and title.
-This change is noted elsewhere in training children as illustrated in the book “Neurofeedback for Developmental Disabilities.”

 One heartwarming effect Jeanine reported: Luigi was paying more attention to his younger siblings and taking on the role of the “elder” brother.
 She noticed while on a family stroll on the Coney Island boardwalk that he had taken his little brother’s hand because it was “necessary.”
 Overall, Luigi is more buoyant, less anxious and less frustrated.
 Having read this article, he wanted to add his own review of his experience.
 He states, “if the parents believe in their children’s heart, (he feels neurofeedback) would work for them too.”